frajdouglas/vector-tile-server/README.md

 Alternative cloud storage services include Amazon S3 or Google Storage Buckets.

-This is an excellent resource for understanding what vector tiles and demonstrates the steps required to make vector tiles using the Tippecanoe tool: https://github.com/ITSLeeds/VectorTiles/
+This is an excellent resource for understanding vector tiles and demonstrates the steps required to make vector tiles using the Tippecanoe tool: https://github.com/ITSLeeds/VectorTiles/